yinkaipeng/spark/docs/timeline.md

     <td>
       Should the history provider query the YARN Resource Manager to verify that incompleted applications are actually still running?
+      This feature marks applications which are listed in the RM as having finished, and applications which are not listed at all, as completed.
+      If the YARN RM has been disabled, setting this option avoids delays while the Spark History Server tries —and fails— to connect with it.
     </td>
   </tr>